TheNathannator/PlasticBand-Unity/README.md

   - [ ] Xbox One
   - [x] PS2/PS3
   - [x] PS4
-    - [ ] Face buttons (they are currently ignored since it'll be quite a bit of effort to make them register the same as the pads, like how the other kits behave)
     - [ ] PDP drumkit product ID
   - [x] Wii
 - Guitar Hero Kits